sammonsjl/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 node02     NotReady   <none>   93s   v1.28.4
 ```

-The node is not ready as we have not yet installed pod networking.
+The nodes are not ready as we have not yet installed pod networking.
 This comes later.

 ## Optional - Check Certificates and kubeconfigs

-ON `node01` node, run the following, selecting option 4
+On `node01` and `node02` nodes, run the following, selecting option 4

 [//]: # (command:./cert_verify.sh 4)